rukhsarrkhan/vivpro-challenge/README.md

 * Please open two terminal for backend and frontend respectively to run them.
 * Instructions are present in README.md of each section
+* Build and run backend first then frontend